dyjdongyijun/Semi_Supervised_Knowledge_Distillation/README.md

 ## Setup

 ### Setup teacher models pre-trained on CIFAR-10
-We follow the instruction from [PyTorch_CIFAR10](https://vscode.dev/github/huyvnphan/PyTorch_CIFAR10) to download the weights of teacher models pre-trained on CIFAR-10:
+We follow the instruction from [fbuchert: Unofficial PyTorch implementation of FixMatch](https://github.com/fbuchert/fixmatch-pytorch) and [kekmodel: Unofficial PyTorch implementation of FixMatch](https://github/kekmodel/FixMatch-pytorch) to download the weights of teacher models pre-trained on CIFAR-10:
 ```
 $ cd ..
 $ git clone https://github.com/huyvnphan/PyTorch_CIFAR10.git